SarvarKh/ofn-wiki/Development-Environment-Setup:-OS-X.md

     $ createdb open_food_network_dev --owner=ofn
     $ createdb open_food_network_test --owner=ofn

 ## Step 10.
+Redis

+Now, we need to install Redis for Sidekiq to store background jobs.
+You can do so with:

+    $ brew install redis

+Like we did with postgres, you should be able to start the redis server with launchd:

+    $ brew services start redis

+## Step 10.
 Other things you should install

 Headless Chrome: make sure Google Chrome is installed so that you can run feature tests.